 So why would dairy-free milks be any different?

 There are over 30 varieties of almonds, according to the Almond Board of California.
-And around 80% of the world’s supply is grown in California, where there are 800,000 acres of almond farms (LA Times).
+California grows 80% of the world’s supply.
+This area is home to 800,000 acres of almond farms (LA Times).
 This makes a transparent supply chain easier to maintain.

 Take Almond Breeze: Peter explains that all their almonds are from Blue Diamond Cooperative in California.
 The cooperative is 3,000 members strong, and some of the workers are fourth-generation almond farmers.
 After being grown and processed in California, the almonds are then shipped to Europe to be made into almond milk.